Sal2468/ci-deployment-aws/README.md

 4. Cucumber acceptance tests are run to verify the infrastructure was provisioned correctly.

 This includes java version, services running (nginx, apache, mysql, etc), libraries, depedencies, compilers, etc.

+## Team

+2 Senior and 2 Junior Devops + Manager.

+SCRUM management: Half of team dedicated to Devops projects + half of the team SRE.

+## Timing

+1 month: Normal deployment with normal staging.

+## Budget

+We can use the AWS calculator to estimate the budget for the Jenkins and Platform stack.
+This environment will use auto scale to grow automatically if the number of deployments in development and production grow.

+At least we will need the resources for the initial stack.
+We will need to calculate depending the resources, we can start using the t2 to t4.